Scores for Multivariate Distributions and Level Sets: Conclusion

 \section{Conclusion}

-In this paper, we have studied the scoring functions for multivariate distributions and level sets.
+Forecasts of multivariate distributions and level sets are needed to support decision making in a variety of contexts.
+In this paper, we have studied the scoring rules for multivariate distributions and scoring functions for level sets.
 The paper has several novel contributions.
-Firstly, we propose the class of $L^{2}$ scoring functions for multivariate distributions, for which the existing quadratic score and MCRPS are specific examples.
-The $L^{2}$ scoring functions can easily generate new scoring functions for multivariate distributions, and we demonstrate this with the introduction of the LPMS, a new scoring function based on the lower partial moments.
-Secondly, by disintegrating the $L^{2}$ scoring functions, we obtain a unified approach for generating scoring functions for level sets, including the scoring functions for density level sets, CDF level sets, and LPM level sets.
-Thirdly, we propose a simple numerical algorithm for computing the $L^{2}$ scoring functions and the scoring functions for level sets.
-Finally, the theoretical properties of our new scoring functions are supported by a simulation study and an analysis of stock returns data.
+Firstly, we propose the class of $L^{2}$ scoring rules for multivariate distributions, for which the existing quadratic score and MCRPS are specific examples.
+The $L^{2}$ scoring functions can easily generate new scoring rules for multivariate distributions, and we demonstrate this with the introduction of the LPMS, a new scoring rule based on the lower partial moments.
+Secondly, by decomposing the $L^{2}$ scoring rules, we obtain a unified approach for generating scoring functions for level sets, including the scoring functions for density level sets, CDF level sets, and LPM level sets.
+Thirdly, we propose a simple numerical approach for computing the $L^{2}$ scoring rules and the scoring functions for level sets.
+Finally, we performed a simulation study to provide support for the theoretical properties of our new scores, and we used real data to illustrate their practical usefulness for forecast combining and CoVaR estimation.

-\ACKNOWLEDGMENT{The authors are grateful for the useful feedback provided by participants at the INFORMS Advances in Decision Analysis conference held at Bocconi University in Milan in 2019.}
+\ACKNOWLEDGMENT{The authors are grateful to the Area Editor, the Associate Editor and three reviewers for providing very helpful comments.
+The authors are also grateful to Tobias Fissler and participants at the INFORMS Advances in Decision Analysis conference held at Bocconi University in Milan in 2019 for insightful feedback. }